In ACM Conference on Computer-Supported Cooperative Work and Social Computing (CSCW), 2025.

 As an academic researcher, I view participation in academic service as essential.
 Engaging in committees, reviewing papers, and contributing to conferences reflects my dedication to furthering knowledge and fostering collaboration among researchers and industry professionals.
 Through academic service, I can positively influence my field, support the academic community, and uphold the high standards of excellence that define my discipline.

-Thus, I have been supporting various international conferences as student volunteer, such as IEEE VR and UbiComp/ISWC.
-I chaired several conferences (Short Paper Chair at MuC, 2025; Papers Chair at International Conference on Mobile and Ubiquitous Multimedia (MUM) 2025; Posters Chair at International Conference on Mobile and Ubiquitous Multimedia (MUM) 2025; Student Research Competition Chair at Mensch und Computer (MuC) 2023; Local Chair at International Conference on Quality of Multimedia Experience: Towards Technology for Well-Being and Excellence (QoMEX) 2022).
+Thus, I was part of various organising committees (Paper Chair @Augemnted Humans (AHs) 2026; Proceedings Co-Chair @International Conference on Advanced Visual Interfaces (AVI) 2026; Short Paper Chair @MuC, 2025; Papers Chair @International Conference on Mobile and Ubiquitous Multimedia (MUM) 2025; Posters Chair @International Conference on Mobile and Ubiquitous Multimedia (MUM) 2025; Student Research Competition Chair @Mensch und Computer (MuC) 2023; Local Chair @International Conference on Quality of Multimedia Experience: Towards Technology for Well-Being and Excellence (QoMEX) 2022).

 Throughout my academic career, I have been fortunate to receive several awards and honors that recognize my contributions to the field of HCI.
 In 2024, I was honored with the DIS Honorable Mention Best Paper Award, a prestigious recognition which is awarded to the top 4% of total submissions of the ACM DIS conference.